topcoat/topcoat/README.md

 # spectrum-css

+STAGING: this branch is used for release staging and is possibly unstable!

+`master` is stable and where releases come from.

+Note: we continuously release, so master always equal to the latest tagged release.
+Any work in progress will be on an issue specific branch.

-This is work in progress from the Adobe Design Frameworks team.
+This project is a work-in-progress resource from the Adobe Design Frameworks team.
 The goal is to support [Spectrum](spectrum.corp.adobe.com) consumption via web by providing a standard implementation that can be integrated into other libraries.

 To open an issue, or request a feature, use our [JIRA project](https://jira.corp.adobe.com/browse/SPECTRUM).